Skip to content

 Rules can be edited or deleted by clicking the ‘Edit’ or ‘Delete’ buttons.

-Note: Clicking ‘Delete’ removes the rule immediately with no confirmation message, which
+Note: Clicking ‘Delete’ removes the rule immediately with no confirmation message, which instantly grants unrestricted access to the internet for the relevant device.

 Time of day rules only affect internet access – they don’t stop devices connecting to your wi-fi or block access to certain sites.
 It only restricts internet access during the times selected.